laksh29/mindworks/README.md

 A new Flutter project.

-Mental health being one of the concerns recently motivates me develop something that can be useful to many.
-ALong with India being one of the top countries in the world to have maximum number of accidents on daily basis motivates me to integrate a feature which might help people save other using Glasgow Coma Scale.
-GCS is used to measure the conciousness of a person which helps doctors arrange appropriate equipments for a mediacl surgery.
+Mental health is one of the concerns that recently motivates me to develop something that can be useful to many.
+ALong with India being one of the top countries in the world to have a maximum number of accidents on daily basis motivates me to integrate a feature that might help people save other using Glasgow Coma Scale.
+GCS is used to measure the consciousness of a person which helps doctors arrange appropriate equipment for medical surgery.

 This app focuses on mental health check ups and finding out the Glasgow Coma Scale score of a patient.
 Along side one can search for psychatrist around and save there reports digitally at one place.